jotaefe/normalizeWebWorks.css/README.md

 * Improves usability with subtle improvements.
 * Explains what code does using detailed comments.

+## The difference compared to normelize.css
+* Really there is not much difference, the file was with 5kb while the original had had 7kb.
+A small reduction lines 116.
+Just removed the checks and other treatments for different engines than this in the BlackBerry WebWorks.

 ## Credits
 * [normalize.css](https://github.com/necolas/normalize.css) by [Nicolas Gallagher](https://github.com/necolas) and [Jonathan Neal](https://github.com/jonathantneal)